-Create robust content that can be interpreted by a variety of user agents, including assistive technologies.
+Be sure you create robust content that can be interpreted by a variety of user agents, including assistive technologies.
 As technologies and user agents evolve, your content should remain accessible.

 To make a website accessible and more robust for people with disabilities

 - Maximize compatibility with current and future user agents, including assistive technologies.

 Implement these guidelines to make your website accessible; and users with disabilities will thank you!